 Recovering from Postpartum Depression

 Postpartum depression is a condition that affects different people in different ways.
-Not only are the symptoms and appropriate treatments different for each individual, the recovery process is also very personal.
+Not only are the symptoms and appropriate treatments different for each person, but the recovery process is also very personal.

 Postpartum Depression Recovery Process

-While the process itself may be different for each person, there are certain things that women can do to promote a healthy recovery from postpartum depression.
-These include continuing to receive medical support, implementing self-care practices, prioritizing diet and exercise, and getting enough rest.
+While the process itself may be different for each person, there are certain practices that can help you effectively recover from postpartum depression.
+These include continuing medical support, implementing self-care practices, prioritizing diet and exercise and getting enough rest.

 Ongoing Doctor Visits

-As part of the postpartum depression recovery process, it is best to remain in communication with your doctor or mental health professional as you progress.
+As you recover, it is best to stay in communication with your doctor or a mental health professional.
 Communication with doctors shouldn’t end after a diagnosis is reached and treatments are prescribed.

 Ongoing communication with doctors allows you to adjust your treatment plan as needed.
 It’s also a way for you to bring up any concerns you may have throughout your recovery.
-By seeing your doctor regularly it can also help to provide a sense of support and understanding about your condition and the symptoms you face.
+Seeing your doctor regularly can also provide a sense of support and understanding about your condition and symptoms.

-To help ensure a healthy recovery as much as possible, it’s important for women to be proactive when it comes to self-care.
+To help ensure a healthy recovery, it’s important for women to be proactive when it comes to self-care.
 While this can be difficult, it is important to look after yourself during this time.

-Ultimately the goal with self-care practice is to limit the amount of stress you experience.
-This is why it’s important to not take on any unnecessary responsibilities or commitments as these can trigger anxiety.
+Ultimately, the goal of these self-care practices is to limit the amount of stress you experience.
+This is why it’s important to not take on any unnecessary responsibilities or commitments, as these can trigger anxiety.

 Diet and Exercise

-Proper diet and exercise are important for everyone but they are especially important for women suffering from postpartum depression.
+Proper diet and exercise are important for everyone, but they are especially important for women suffering from postpartum depression.
 The food you eat can directly impact the symptoms you experience.
-If you are undereating or aren’t eating the right foods, it can worsen many postpartum depression symptoms.
-Nutritional deficiencies can exacerbate depression and anxiety symptoms by causing fatigue which further compounds feelings of sadness and irritability.
+If you are undereating or aren’t eating the right foods, it can worsen your symptoms.
+Nutritional deficiencies can cause fatigue, which further compounds feelings of sadness and irritability.

-The amount of exercise you get can also directly impact postpartum depression symptoms – for better or worse.
-Without exercise, the body becomes fatigued and susceptible to illness which can aggravate depression and anxiety.
-Daily exercise, even in limited quantities can go a long way to managing postpartum depression symptoms.
+The amount of exercise you get can also directly impact postpartum depression symptoms — for better or worse.
+Without exercise, the body becomes weak and susceptible to illnesses that can aggravate depression and anxiety.
+Daily exercise, even in limited quantities, can go a long way to managing postpartum depression symptoms.

-If you’re concerned about your diet and exercise habits during postpartum depression recovery, consult a professional for more information on the diet and exercise plan that’s right for you.
+If you’re concerned about your diet and exercise habits as you recover, consult a professional to coordinate a diet and exercise plan that’s right for you.

 Rest and Relaxation

 There is perhaps nothing more important during postpartum depression recovery than getting enough rest.
 Sleep deprivation is a terrible condition that can worsen postpartum depression symptoms.
 Without enough rest, the risk of becoming further depressed, anxious and irritable increases.
-A lack of rest also affects the immune system which can create a susceptibility to developing illnesses and infections.
+A lack of rest also affects the immune system which increases your risk of illnesses and infections.

-Ensuring that you are in a relaxed state is another important aspect of receiving enough rest.
+Ensuring that you are in a relaxed state is important so you get enough rest.
 Part of relaxation should include spending time in nature and getting outside frequently.

 Postpartum Depression Recovery Timelines

-Due to the individual nature of postpartum depression, there is no definite postpartum depression recovery timeline.
-While most cases appear to heal within one year after symptoms begin, many women my still experience postpartum depression symptoms years after.
+Due to the personal nature of postpartum depression, there is no definite recovery timeline.
+While most cases heal within one year after symptoms begin, many women might still experience postpartum depression symptoms years after their onset.

 Postpartum Depression Recovery Factors

-The reason that postpartum depression recovery looks different to each person is because there are many different factors that determine how you will recover.
+The reason that postpartum depression recovery looks different to each person is that many different factors determine how you will recover.
 Some of these factors may include: